Hauppauge Medicaid Fraud Defense Lawyer

 Looking at news articles in the last few months alone, New York has experienced an unprecedented wave of prosecutions against those providers that committed themselves to serve the underserved.
 Headlines of fraud, search warrants, and arrests dominate discussions about how to make the Medicaid program better structured and more efficient.
 Instead of proposing workable solutions, the government responds with prosecutions of those providers that tend to bill for more services than their peers.
 In other words, the data-driven approach means that if you see more patients than other doctors in your ZIP code area or Medicaid region, you are automatically a candidate for audits and a suspect of fraud.

-From many hundreds of healthcare cases, New York attorney Nick Oberheiden understands how it must feel trying to do the best for patients and being punished for exactly that same service.
+From many hundreds of healthcare cases, Hauppauge Medicaid fraud defense lawyer Nick Oberheiden understands how it must feel trying to do the best for patients and being punished for exactly that same service.
 Nick has represented physicians of all specialties, dentists, audiologists, pain management doctors, internal medicine doctors, family doctors, and many more in countless audits and investigations across New York and in over 35 US states nationwide.

 Harvard Law School trained in negotiations and dispute resolution, Nick knows how to make compelling arguments.
 The key for Nick to have resolved hundreds of FBI and OIG healthcare cases is to listen to his clients.
 Nick takes the time not just because he actually cares about what his clients say in response to an investigation, but he cares because the client’s side of the story is a fundamental column of Nick’s defense approach.
 If you look at some of Nick’s most recent case outcomes, you may find that approach to work very well.

 As stated, Medicaid fraud takes a central role in the New York Attorney General’s office.
 If you find yourself in the unfortunate position to need an experienced defense lawyer to protect your practice and your livelihood, then make smart decisions.
-There are so many lawyers out there offering their help in East New York, choose one with true experience.
+There are so many Hauppauge Medicaid fraud defense lawyers out there offering their help, choose one with true experience.
 Select as follows:

 - How Much of Your Practice Is Dedicated to Healthcare Fraud Defense?